 The major difference between natural and man-made air pollution is that continuous or temporary natural events cause natural air pollution, but human activities are responsible for man-made pollution.
-We can't prevent natural air pollution, but we can reduce man-made pollutants and their consequences: respiratory diseases, acid rain and global warming.
+We can't prevent natural air pollution from sources like volcanoes, but we can reduce man-made pollutants and their consequences: respiratory diseases, acid rain and global warming.

 In the Air

 Air pollutants are gases and particles that harm people or other life, damage materials or reduce visibility.
 Some air pollution comes from volcanic eruptions, forest fires and hot springs, but most is the result to human activities.
 Power plants, factories, cars and trucks emit carbon dioxide, carbon monoxide, hydrocarbons, sulfur dioxide, nitrogen dioxides and particulate matter that consists of fine particles suspended in the air.
 Burning oil, coal, gasoline and other fossil fuels is a major cause of man-made air pollution.
-Other man-made sources of air pollution include waste disposal, dry cleaning, paints, chemical manufacture, wood stoves and flour mills.
+Other man-made sources of air pollution include:

 Natural air pollutants include radon, fog and mist, ozone, ash, soot, salt spray, and volcanic and combustion gases.
 Radon is a radioactive gas that seeps from the ground in some areas, and fog and mist are both dense water vapor at ground level that obscures vision.
 Ozone, a chemical formed naturally by the action of sunlight on oxygen, is a pollutant at ground level but beneficial in the upper atmosphere.
 A molecule made of three oxygen atoms, ozone shields the Earth from harmful ultraviolet rays from the sun, but it damages plants and causes breathing problems in the lower atmosphere.
 Volcanic eruptions and forest, swamp and grass fires launch soot and ash into the atmosphere, which reduces sunlight and lowers temperatures.
 Eruptions and fires also produce carbon dioxide, carbon monoxide and other polluting gases.